 Do All Nursing Homes Accept Dementia Patients?

-Not all senior living communities have specialized care units to provide the level of care the patient may need to ensure their quality of life is maintained while controlling their debilitated condition with nursing care, supervision, and medications.
+Not all senior living communities have specialized care units to provide the care the patient may need to maintain their quality of life while controlling their debilitated condition with nursing care, supervision, and medications.

 In its most advanced stage, care becomes intense, and keeping them in most assisted living, memory care, dementia care, or hospice care homes is not always possible due to unsafe conditions, usually from an inability to provide continuous supervision.